← All beaches & hotels

 Moderate Risk 2 / 5

-Like all Waikiki hotels, the primary water quality concern is the Ala Wai Canal.
-After heavy rain, bacteria from the canal can affect the entire Waikiki shoreline.
-On dry days, the eastern Waikiki stretch fronting the Marriott typically shows the best water clarity of the entire Waikiki Beach strip.
+Like all Waikiki hotels, the primary water-quality concern is the Ala Wai Canal.
+After heavy rain, runoff can affect the broader Waikiki shoreline.
+On dry days, eastern Waikiki often looks clearer than the canal-adjacent end, but water color and current advisories still matter.

 Based on: Eastern Waikiki position, DOH monitoring data, Ala Wai Canal distance